lucadavid075/JavaSript-Land/README.md

 # Javascript Land Projects

-- A community for learning all about Javascript and its frameworks, librabries, and standard software development processes.
-We build developers for the job markets.
+- A community repo for learning all about Javascript and its frameworks, librabries, and standard software development processes.

 ## Repo Guide 🚀

 - Each branch has its own independent project and with a well documented markdown files.
-- You are free to clone this repository